denza/profitbricks-sdk-net/README.md

 #### List LANs

-Retrieve a list of LANs within the virtual data center.
+Retrieve a list of LANs within the VDC.

 The following table describes the request arguments: